 Amit Peled has been featured on television and radio stations throughout the world, including NPR’s “Performance Today,” WGBH Boston, WQXR New York, WFMT Chicago, Deutschland Radio Berlin, Radio France, Swedish National Radio & TV, and Israeli National Radio & TV.

-One of the most sought-after cello pedagogues, Mr. Peled is a Professor at the Peabody Conservatory of Music of the Johns Hopkins University.
 A promising basketball player, at 6’5, Mr. Peled had to make a tough choice between the basketball arenas and the concert halls.
-As difficult as it was to leave the professional basketball behind, he enjoys following fanatically the NBA league and playing hoops with his children.
+As difficult as it was to leave the professional basketball behind, he enjoys following fanatically the NBA league and playing hoops with his kids.